Scaruu/delete-messages-and-replies-slack.js/README.md

-# Delete messages and replies from Slack
+# :computer: Delete messages and replies from Slack

 This script lets you **quickly delete all your messages and replies** from a Slack channel in one command line in your terminal.